JKrapels/poc-openkat-node-red/README.md

 ```

 ### Whisker flow
 The Whiskers flow contains two groups for the OpenKAT input and output, "NormalizerTasks IN from OpenKAT" and "objectData data OUT to Octopoes" respectively.
+Every Whisker has its own group, with a Link in and Link out.
 NormalizerTasks are currently received on port 1997 as HTTP, and output to Octopoes is send using an HTTP POST to port 1998.
 More details on the flows and creating your own Whiskers can be found in the Flow documentation. (double click on the flow in Node-RED)

 NormalizerTasks are currently HTTP posts with the following JSON object as the body of the request:
 ```JavaScript